Capturing vertical information in radially symmetric flow using hyperbolic shallow water moment equations: Hyperbolic Axisymmetric Shallow Water Moment Equations

-\begin{remark} The stability properties of the HASWME \eqref{systemFormHyperbolicAxisymmetric} are not solely determined by the system matrix representing the transport part, but also by the dissipation part of the model, which is inscribed in the right-hand side source terms \cite{stabilityConditions,equilibriumStability}.
-An equilibrium stability analysis of the one-dimensional HSWME is performed in \cite{equilibriumStability}, in which equilibrium manifolds of the one-dimensional models are derived and in which a set of stability conditions, proposed in \cite{stabilityConditions}, is verified for each of these manifolds.
-For the HASWME, the forcing terms denoted by \(G(V)\) in \eqref{systemFormHyperbolicAxisymmetric} pose mathematical difficulties, for the analytically derivation of explicit expressions for the equilibrium manifolds.
+\begin{remark} The stability properties of the HASWME \eqref{systemFormHyperbolicAxisymmetric} are not solely determined by the system matrix representing the transport part, but also by the dissipation part of the model, which is inscribed in the right-hand side source terms \cite{equilibriumStability,stabilityConditions}.
+An equilibrium stability analysis of the 1D HSWME is performed in \cite{equilibriumStability}, in which equilibrium manifolds of the one-dimensional models are derived and in which a set of stability conditions, proposed in \cite{stabilityConditions}, is verified for each of these manifolds.
+For the HASWME, the geometric source terms denoted by \(G(V)\) in \eqref{systemFormHyperbolicAxisymmetric} pose mathematical difficulties for the analytical derivation of explicit expressions for the equilibrium manifolds.
 The equilibrium analysis is therefore left for future work. \end{remark}